matthieuSolente/email-darkmode/README.md

 <![endif]-->
 ```

-**If You Need Black Text**
+**In case of a Black Text**

-Body background must be #444444 or darker
+Same thing, here the body background must be #444444 or darker
-VML fill must be #555555 or lighter
+And theVML fill must be #555555 or lighter

-example : direclty on a container tag
+Example : We can put the background-color direclty on a container tag
 `<body style="background-color:#444444;">`

 Or in the style block